 Why Have Tech Company Stocks Fallen?

-In 2022, tech stocks in the S&P 500 stock market index fell ten percent more than the index as a whole.
-The decline has continued into 2023.
-The war against Ukraine, fluctuations in wages for workers, rising interest rates and the looming fear of a recession have all played a part in the dip.
+In 2022, tech stocks in the S&P 500 stock market index fell 10% more than the index as a whole.
+The decline continued into the first half of 2023.
+The war against Ukraine, fluctuations in wages for workers, rising interest rates and the looming fear of a recession all played a part in the dip.

 Why You Should Invest

 In this technology-heavy world, it’s unlikely that demand for the newest tech will drop in the long term.
-Despite seeing some numbers fall since the latter half of 2022, tech companies continue to march forward, and some of the best tech stocks may present a solid buying opportunity.
+Despite seeing some numbers fall last year, tech companies continue to march forward, and some of the best tech stocks may present a solid buying opportunity.

 Does Warren Buffett Invest in Tech?

-Warren Buffett, chief of Berkshire Hathaway, invested in tech stocks in a big way in 2022.
-Apple accounts for more than 47% of his stock portfolio, but in 2022, he also bought shares in Taiwan Semiconductor Manufacturing (TSM), Activision Blizzard (ATVI) and Paramount Global (PARA).
+Warren Buffett, chief of Berkshire Hathaway, invests in tech stocks in a big way.
+Apple accounts for more than 47% of his stock portfolio.
+In 2022 he also bought shares in Taiwan Semiconductor Manufacturing (TSM), Activision Blizzard (ATVI) and Paramount Global (PARA), but according to a May 15 filing with the Securities and Exchange Commission, he no longer owns TSM.

 How a Tech Company Can Be Profitable